bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-16-Imagination.md

 What effects does enjoying things in imagination have on the brain?

 > Eg: I can enjoy an apple in reality.
 I can enjoy an apple tasting like a strawberry in imagination.

+Perhaps: Imagination is the biggest boon to life.